Understanding Abdominal Migraine Symptoms: What You Need to Know

 Physical Examination

-Blood testing and imaging investigations can rule out other illnesses.
+Blood testing & imaging investigations can rule out other illnesses.

 Meeting particular criteria established by the International Classification of Headache Disorders (ICHD).